iliasbhal/simple-async-context/README.md

 ## 📚 How To Use?

 1. Make sure that your code is compiled to remove native async/await.
 The simplest is to target `ES6` in your `tsconfig.json`.
-Another option would be to use babel with the config below.
 But other tools can do the trick as well.

 ```tsx
 // tsconfig.json